jborean93/sspilib/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jborean93/pysspi/blob/main/LICENSE)

 This library provides Python functions that wraps the Windows SSPI API.
-It is designed to be a low level interface that other libraries can easily leverage to use with SSPI integeration.
+It is designed to be both a high and low level interface that other libraries can easily leverage to use with SSPI integration.
+The high level interface is under the `sspi` namespace whereas the low-level interface is under the `sspi.raw` interface.

 ## Requirements